confio/cw-ibc-demo/ci-scripts/wasmd/README.md

 scripts/wasmd/start.sh
 ```

 You get filtered output on the console.
-If it crashes and you want the full logs, look at `debug.log`.
+If it crashes and you want the full logs, look at `debug-wasmd.log`.

 ## Stopping the blockchain